Miguel José Yacamán

-Miguel José Yacamán (born August 17, 1946) is a Mexican physicist who has made contributions to the fields of materials science, nanotechnology, and physics.
+Miguel José Yacamán (born August 17, 1946) in Córdoba Veracruz, is a Mexican physicist who has made contributions to the fields of materials science, nanotechnology,and physics.

 His research has focused on the correlation of structure and properties in nanomaterials and he has developed electron microscopy methods to study nanoparticles and 2-D materials.
 The present focuses of his work are to develop the nanoscale equivalent of high entropy alloys and new catalysts to produce cleaner fuels.

 He earned his Ph.D. in Physics in 1972 from the National Autonomous University of Mexico and did his postdoctoral materials science studies at the University of Oxford.
 He was also a Postdoctoral Fellow at the NASA Ames Research Center in Mountain View, California from 1978 to 1979.

 Yacamán became the director of the Institute of Physics in 1983–1991.
 He was the Reese Endowed Professor in Engineering at the University of Texas at Austin from 2001 to 2008.
 In 2008, he joined The University of Texas at San Antonio (UTSA) to chair the Department of Physics and Astronomy in the College of Sciences until 2018.

 As of early 2025, he is a professor of applied physics and materials science and a faculty member of the Center for Materials Interfaces in Research and Applications (¡MIRA!) at Northern Arizona University.

 Research

 Yacamán has done research on the structure and properties of nanoparticles including metals, semiconductors, and magnetic materials.
 He has worked on synthesis and characterization of new materials (mainly nanoparticles), surfaces and interfaces, defects in solids, electron diffraction and imaging theory, quasicrystals, archaeological materials, catalysis, and physics and chemistry of asphaltenes.
+Furthermore, Yacamán has published a research paper, along with other notable scientists, regarding the replacement of reverse transcription polymerase chain reaction (RT-PCR) with Surface Enhanced Raman Spectroscopy (SERS) to test the detection of the Covid-19 virus.

 Yacamán is the author of 9 books and over 550 technical papers with over 32,000 total citations.
 His work in nanoparticles opened a new era in electron microscopy of finite size.
 He has acted as associate editor of journals such as Acta and Scripta Metallurgica, Catalysis Letters, Journal of Nanostructured Materials, Microscopy Research, and Techniques and Materials Chemistry.